nazarethin/Java-samples/README.md

 # Java-samples
 Some easy samples written on Java in order to provide the basics of my skills and knowledge at OOP.

-All the detail about the code and its functions are described and explained in the code source.
+All the details about the code and its functions are described and explained in the code source.

 Have a fun time testing and reviewing it!^^